Innoactive/Creator/.Documentation/articles/innoactive-creator/workflow-editor.md

 ## Saving

-Changes you make in the Workflow Editor and [Step Inspector](step-inspector.md) are automatically saved.
-They will be stored in the file of the currently opened training course.
+The Workflow Editor and [Step Inspector](step-inspector.md) automatically save all changes you make to the file of the currently opened training course.

 ## Hide and Show the Chapter Menu